 Author Archive: Aaron Manfull

-Aaron is in his 16th year of advising student media.
+Aaron is in his 18th year of advising student media.
 He is currently the Director of Student Media at Francis Howell North High School in St. Charles, Missouri.
 He is the Journalism Education Association Digital Media Chair and co-Director of Media Now STL.
 He created The Next 26 and is a former Dow Jones News Fund National Journalism Teacher of the Year.
-You can find him on Twitter @manfull.
+He is one of the authors of the textbook "Student Journalism and Media Literacy."
+You can find him on Twitter and Instragram @manfull and on Snapchat as aaronmanfull.
 He's a proud father.
 A transplanted Iowan.
 And an avid Hawkeye Fan.